tiffbogich/plom.io/grammar.md

  - `{"id": "data", ...}`
  - `{"id": "prop", ...}`

+`source` is a path to a csv or a native JSON array of array whose first row is an header and first column is a date.
+Missing values are represented as `null`.

 frequency is either (same notation are used for parameter unit in link):
  - `D`
  - `W`
  - `M`
  - `Y`

 process.json
 ==========

     {
-     "id": "SIR",
+     "name": "SIR",
-     "comment": "SIR model with birth and death processes, Erlang distributed duration of infection and noise on the transmission term",
+     "description": "SIR model with birth and death processes, Erlang distributed duration of infection and noise on the transmission term",

      "state": [{"id": "S", "comment": "Susceptible"},
                {"id": "I", "comment": "Infectious"}],